mhdGit402/Product-Crud/README.md

 --- Autoload in PHP (use class which is in another directory and file, from file in another directory):

-To autoload class in php follow below steps:
+To autoload class in php follow below steps:\
-1- In terminal run composer init
+1- In terminal run composer init\
-2- Edit created composer.json as below or change the parameters in 1 step:
+2- Edit created composer.json as below or change the parameters in 1 step:\
-"autoload": {
+"autoload": {\
-"psr-4": {
+"psr-4": {\
-"app\\": "./"
+"app\\": "./"\
-}
+}\
-}
+}\

-_- Which "app\\" is the name that we can use in our code like "use app\Controller\ProductController".
+- Which "app\\" is the name that we can use in our code like "use app\Controller\ProductController".\
-_- And "./" is the directory of your classes file and etc.
+- And "./" is the directory of your classes file and etc.\

-3(optional - if you edited composer.json)- Then run composer update.
+  3(optional - if you edited composer.json)- Then run composer update.\
-4- In your class file('root(app)/Controller/ProductController.php') add this line: namespace app\Controller.
+  4- In your class file('root(app)/Controller/ProductController.php') add this line: namespace app\Controller.\
-5- In the file('root(app)/View/product/index.php') which your gonna use this class add this lines:
+  5- In the file('root(app)/View/product/index.php') which your gonna use this class add this lines:\
-_- require_once '../../vendor/autoload.php';
+- require_once '../../vendor/autoload.php'.\
-_- use app\Controller\ProductController;
+- use app\Controller\ProductController.\
-6- Then you can access to class and its methods by calling related item like: ProductController::store($product).
+  6- Then you can access to class and its methods by calling related item like: ProductController::store($product).\